ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 * 3 are minor : D, E, and A
 * 1 is diminished : B

+*Does this mean the minor scale is built in the same ?* Yes.
+But we will see that later !

 ## 5. Playing chords

 ### 5.1 Piano